MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 |[RE:02](checklist.md)| **Identify and prioritize user and system flows.** Use a criticality scale that's based on your business requirements to prioritize the flows. |
 |---|---|

-This guide describes the recommendations for creating a catalog of user and system flows for your workload.
-Understand and model your flows to ensure that your reliability efforts benefit the most critical parts of your workload.
-Deprioritize the flows that don't have stringent availability requirements.

-Create this catalog as you start to design your workload architecture so you can better understand the basis for your design decisions as they relate to reliability.

-This guide serves as a prerequisite for the other reliability guides in this series.
-The following sections provide recommendations for workload design decisions and operational processes and procedures that support the workload, like monitoring and alerting, testing, business continuity, and disaster recovery functions.
+This guide describes the recommendations for identifying and prioritizing workload flows.
+Identifying and prioritizing workload flows involves systematically mapping and evaluating the various user paths and system processes within a workload to determine their business value and impact on overall operations.
+This practice ensures you identify and prioritize the most critical workload functionality to reducing the risk of damaging failures.
+Failure to identify and prioritize workload flows can lead to system breakdowns and compromised workload reliability.
+This guide serves as a prerequisite for the other reliability guides.

 **Definitions**